kata-ai/grundgesetz-skeleton/docs/index.md

 Grundgesetz is set up for you to get up and running straight away.
 We know that writing proper documentation often takes a long time, so we aim to create this tool to standardise your documentation format.

 All your docs are written in the familiar Markdown format and go inside the `/docs` folder.
-After that, we sprinkle in some details to let Grundgesetz know how your docs are structured.
 You can customise the table of contents and the header menu through a JSON file.
-It will generate permalinks based on the directory tree, but you can override it anytime by setting a `permalink` frontmatter.
+It will generate pages with path names based on the directory tree, but you can override it anytime by setting a `permalink` frontmatter.

 ### Instantly Deployable

 Since Grundgesetz is a static site generator, you can instantly deploy to any static web host.

 Have an instance of Grundgesetz set up on GitHub?
 You can easily deploy it using the built-in `deploy` task.
-You can also set up a continuous deployment pipeline for hosting providers like [Netlify](https://www.netlify.com/).
+You can also set up a continuous deployment pipeline for hosting providers like [Netlify](https://www.netlify.com/) or [ZEIT Now](https://zeit.co/now).

 ### Blazing Fast

 Grundgesetz is built on top of Gatsby, a blazing-fast static site generator for React.
-Want to learn more about Gatsby?
-[Click here](https://www.gatsbyjs.org).

 Also, putting the words "blazing fast" into any project's README seems to attract a lot of folks lately.
 So I put it in here.
 Sorry.

+Want to learn more about Gatsby?
+[Click here](https://www.gatsbyjs.org).